By: Melissa Gifford on September 19th, 2022

-Executive Health for Benefits Brokers: 6 Questions to Ask Your Client
+Employee Benefits Brokers: 6 Executive Health Questions to Ask

 Let’s run through a scenario.
 You’re a benefits broker.
 Your phone rings.
 Or maybe it’s an email.
 It’s your client, perhaps the CEO of a small business or an HR Director at a small to mid-size employer.
 They want your advice.